fidesmo/gradle-javacard/Readme.md

      # ensure JC_HOME is set correctly
      gradle convertJavacard

+### Add exp files from vendors or other projects

 To add external exp files to your build, add a dependencies section to your gradle.build and add the corresponding paths to the javacardExport configuration.
+Usually you also will need to add some classes in order to compile your java code to class files.

      dependencies {
+         compile files('../path/to/class/files/dir')
-         javacardExport file('../path/to/exp/files/dir')
+         javacardExport files('../path/to/exp/files/dir')
      }

+### Support for testing with jcardsim

 The java card plugin doesn't include a testing framework, but it contains several mechanisms to make testing with jcardsim easier.
 To properly setup testing with jcardsim you have to add the central